sys-ronin/rough_docu/prior_art_decoupled_multi_hop_data_architecture_04.md

 ---

-## 9. Conclusion
+## 8. Conclusion

-This document describes a **stateless, decentralised UUID mesh architecture** that separates data, metadata, policy, keys, and administration into independent layers.
-Each layer has its own UUID space and resolution registry.
-All operations are O(1), one‑time, stateless requests.
-No component requires background threads, persistent connections, consensus protocols, or always‑on daemons.
+This document describes a stateless, decentralised data architecture based on UUID‑addressable resources and O(1) deterministic resolution.
+Data, metadata, policy, keys, and administration are independent layers, each with its own registry.
+All operations are one‑time, stateless requests.
+No component requires background threads, persistent connections, consensus, or always‑on daemons.

-The architecture is **not theoretical**.
-It is implemented, tested, and used daily.
-The code is open.
-The behaviour is observable.
+The architecture is implemented and operational.
 This disclosure is made in the public interest.
 It may be cited in any patent examination, litigation, or prior art search.

 ---